Graduate School Application Fees

 What if a student completes the wrong application?

-If an international student submits the "U.S. citizen or permanent resident" application and pays the $50 application fee, the program should immediately contact the student to pay the additional $25 and to submit the "international application" and any other required documents that may not have been sent.
+If an international student submits the "U.S. citizen or permanent resident" application and pays the $50 application fee, the program should immediately contact the student to pay the additional $25 (additional payment can only be done via personal check or money order- payable to the KSU Graduate School).
+The program is required to contact the applicant for any additional documents required for international applicants.